Feature request #1123

 I'm sure my terminology here can be improved so I would be glad to resubmit this ticket with modifications to the wording, just let me know.

-#1 Updated by Marco Hugentobler almost 12 years ago
+#1 Updated by Marco Hugentobler about 12 years ago

 - Resolution set to fixed